MA Certificate Requirements

 The MASTER'S CERTIFICATE consists of four courses (12 credits) and completion of a research paper.

 Four courses counting toward a master’s degree offered by or cross-listed with Women's Studies.
 At least one must be outside the candidate’s major discipline.
 Candidates should take at least two courses in one “field” (as designated in the candidate’s concept statement).
-Students can petition to have accepted unlisted graduate courses with a substantial women’s studies component or a major project in women’s studies.
+Students can petition to have accepted unlisted graduate courses with a substantial gender, sexuality, or women's studies component.

 No more than one course may be an independent study or directed reading.
 Students may select WOMNST 2902 (Directed Study).